 Why captive portals are a liability, not a feature

-How to provide secure, seamless WiFi access instead
+Provide your clients with secure, seamless WiFi access

 For years, the captive portal has been the standard for Guest WiFi.
 But what was once a mandatory process is now a significant risk, turning your clients’ WiFi solutions into a business liability rather than a helpful feature.